cloudflare/cloudflare-docs/content/fundamentals/get-started/task-guides/secure-your-website.md

 ### Default protection

-So long as your traffic is [proxied by Cloudflare](/fundamentals/get-started/concepts/how-cloudflare-works/), Cloudflare automatically protects your application from [DDoS attacks](https://support.cloudflare.com/hc/articles/200172676).
+As long as your traffic is [proxied by Cloudflare](/fundamentals/get-started/concepts/how-cloudflare-works/), Cloudflare automatically protects your application from [DDoS attacks](https://support.cloudflare.com/hc/articles/200172676).

 Cloudflare also issues and renews free, unshared, publicly trusted [SSL/TLS certificates](/ssl/edge-certificates/universal-ssl/) to all Cloudflare domains.